jepstein-eagle/adaptable/packages/adaptable/readme/functions/dashboard-function.md

 AdapTable ships with a number of Function Toolbars.

-These are essentially collections of controls which provide easy and quick access a single Function (e.g. the 'Advanced Search' Toolbar contains a dropdown showing all Advanced Searches together with buttons to add / edit / delete them).
+These are essentially collections of controls which provide easy and quick access a single Function (e.g. the 'Export' Toolbar contains a dropdown showing all Reports together with buttons to add / edit / delete them).

 Toolbars are grouped into Tabs to give users full control over which Toolbars are visible.